ironexdev/docker-magento/README.md

 __5) Setup Xdebug in IDE__

-- PhpStorm should offer you automatic setup and correct settings should be similar to this:
+- PhpStorm should offer you automatic setup after you add breakpoint and make http request (open magento.local in a broweser) and correct settings should be similar to this:

 Preferences - PHP - Debug